 * more problems in the Cape Cod canal transporting that racing boat to City Island;

 * riding out a hurricane in Port Jefferson while US Navy seamen drowned trying to get back to their ship;

 * partying with legendary Lady Astor at the Pink House; and

 * having a 3-lb lobster - even two if we were hungry - several nights a week just by saying yes to Danny's lobsterman father on his daily visit.

 Will we ever tell the rest of the story?
 Probably not.
 Twenty years later on March 31, 1983, Karl killed himself on Mt.
 Desert Island.
-He was a divorcee and left one daughter and three sons.
+He had remarried and left one daughter and three sons.
 Later in 2018 at age 54, his first son Matthew also took his own life.